 An example of a search strategy prepared using steps 1-6 above in the Web of Science database is shown below:

-A clip demonstrating the first few sections of this strategy which was originally developed for nursing students at the University of the West of England can be found at:
+A clip demonstrating the first few sections of this strategy which was originally developed for nursing students can be found on the University of the West of England website.